 + Headaches in the morning.

-The American Sleep Apnea Association (ASAA) warns that untreated sleep apnea can lead to severe health complications, including:
+The Australian Sleep Apnoea Association (ASAA) warns that untreated sleep apnoea can lead to severe health complications, including:

 -